 Foundation programme grants support full-time Ministry Apprentices or Associates in local churches.

-Advanced programme grants support workers preparing for set-apart gospel ministry through a) in-church roles or b) residential study.
+Advanced programme grants support workers preparing for set-apart gospel ministry through either

-A third category of 'Enabling' grants is available for people able to make a significant contribution to gospel training culture.
+A third category of 'Enabling' grants is available for exceptional people able to make a significant contribution to gospel training culture and/or capacity.
 Please email nick@yarntontrust.org for further details on this pathway.

 Foundation training usually runs for 2 years (exceptionally 1 year), and is focused on exploring gifts and growing character in the context of the local church.
 It is with the expectation that the significant majority will go on to become full-time workers in local churches.